hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 > Step 4: Check your VPC and subnet CIDR, then run `terraform init` and `terraform apply` to deploy your workspaces; this will deploy multiple E2 workspaces into your VPC.

-At this step, your workspaces deployment and VPC networking infra should have been successfully deployed.
+At this step, your workspaces deployment and VPC networking infra should have been successfully deployed and you will have `n` config json files for `n` workspaces deployed, under `/artifacts` folder, to be used in another Terraform project to deploy workspace objects including IP Access List.

 ## IP Access List